adrhill/julia-ml-course/website/test.md

 Using the [Test.jl](https://docs.julialang.org/en/v1/stdlib/Test/) package from the Julia standard library, we can add tests to our package:

-* `@testset` macros are used to organize to organize your tests and can be arbitrarily nested.
 * `@test` macros evaluate whether the expression next to them is `true`.
-If not, the testset failed.
+If it isn't, the test failed.
+* `@testset` macros are used to organize and name your tests.
+  Test-sets can be arbitrarily nested and can contain multiple tests and test-sets.
+  You can even put them into for-loops and other control-flow structures.

 ```julia
 # New contents of test/runtests.jl